AroraXD/swquiz/README.md

 # swquiz
-service worker quiz
+Service worker quiz.

-find out what type of serive worker you are
+Find out what type of serive worker you are.